xapi-project/xapi-project.github.io/networkd/overview.md

 Besides the ability to configure bridges and network interfaces, networkd has facilities for monitoring interfaces and bonds.
 When networkd starts, a monitor thread is started, which does several things (see [network_monitor_thread.ml](https://github.com/xapi-project/xcp-networkd/blob/master/networkd/network_monitor_thread.ml)):

 * Every 5 seconds, it gathers send/receive counters and link state of all network interfaces.
-It then write these stats to a shared-memory file, to be picked up by other components such as `xcp-rrdd` and `xapi` (see documentation about "xenostats" elsewhere).
+It then writes these stats to a shared-memory file, to be picked up by other components such as `xcp-rrdd` and `xapi` (see documentation about "xenostats" elsewhere).
 * It monitors NIC bonds, and sends alerts through xapi in case of link state changes within a bond.
 * It uses `ip monitor address` to watch for an IP address changes, and if so, it calls xapi (`Host.signal_networking_change`) for it to update the IP addresses of the PIFs in its database that were configured by DHCP.